 Screen reader users: Please scan through headings, such as with h in JAWS.
 Simply tabbing among or listing links will lose some context.

 I do all of my professional scripting work as an employee of Level Access, formerly SSB BART Group.
 Please contact Rachael Edenbaum, Level Access Account Manager for scripting projects, to arrange professional scripting services.
+Note that this contact is only for professional (paid) projects.
 Most of my professional engagements exceed 24 hours in scope.
 For smaller or public projects, read on.

 I often provide clients my cell number and business email address for contract-related inquiries.
 Please use these only for active contracts or when arranging for further professional work.